ubccr/xdmod-supremm/docs/customization.md

 If you have added any new applications then they should be added in the same relative location in the file.
-If the relative order of applications changes then it will cause the database primary keys to change and would neccessitate a complete deletion and reingest of all data.
+If the relative order of applications changes then it will cause the database primary keys to change and would necessitate a complete deletion and reingestion of all data.